 Glenn has spent over three years developing relationships and establishing strategic objectives in East Africa, and he is working to export American products to Tanzania.
 Green Solar plans to supply energy, housing, and clean cooking to 700 villages in rural Tanzania.
 Ultimately, the company intends to affect millions of people and empower women and children.
 Glenn is married to his wife, Velma, and they have one adult daughter, Lindsey.

-kristi mcclellan, board member
+kristi mcclellan, Secretary

 Kristi McClellan is a contract Grant Writer for several non-profit organizations.
 She began working with the Girl Scouts of Southern Alabama in 2002, overseeing its grant-funded outreach programs.
 She concluded this work in 2010 to complete her Master’s in Public Health and has since worked to secure funding for nonprofit organizations and churches of all sizes, budgets, and missions.
 In the last few years, she has helped the Alabama-West Florida Conference of the United Methodist Church secure millions of dollars to aid long-term recovery from Hurricane Michael.

 Kristi has had a heart for helping others since her youth.
 Her first mission trip was to assist in the recovery from Hurricane Andrew in south Florida.
 She was honored to be a part of a team to Tanzania in March 2019 and then enthusiastically joined the board of Tanzania Wesley Education Foundation.
 Kristi lives in south Alabama with her husband and three boys.
 She serves on the Spanish Fort High School Parent Advisory Committee and is a regular volunteer in the Chaplain's Office at the Mobile Metro Jail.
 She enjoys running, going to the beach, and reading.